Galavant: Critical response

+Neil Genzlinger of The New York Times said Galavant is a playful yet inconsistent attempt at blending musical theater with television, stating that while the series, featuring Joshua Sasse as the titular hero, aims for a whimsical tone reminiscent of The Princess Bride and Monty Python's Spamalot, it often feels labored and doesn't fully capture the magic of live theater, though it earns points for trying something different.
+Nevertheless, it was recognized by Genzlinger for its inventive approach to the genre.
+Alan Sepinwall of HitFix, however, was more negative, writing, "...the whole is less than the sum of its comic and musical parts."

-The second season was met with equally positive critical response: On Rotten Tomatoes, it has a 100% rating, based on 10 reviews, with an average rating of 7.8/10.
+The second season was met with equally positive critical response: On Rotten Tomatoes, it has a 100% rating, based on 11 reviews, with an average rating of 7.80/10.
 The consensus reads: "The surprise second season of Galavant sends its cast in many directions, but keeps the fun and music that made it a hit firmly at its center."
-On Metacritic, it has a 77/100 rating based on 4 critics.
+On Metacritic, it has a score of 77 out of 100, based on reviews from 4 critics, indicating "generally favorable reviews".